hossainlab/jhossain.com/content/about/header/index.md

 ---

 <!-- this is a subheadline -->
-I am a Graduate student at the Department of Microbiology at Jagannath University, Dhaka.
+Currently, I am working as an intern at the Health System and Population Studies Division, [icddr,b](icddrb.org/).
+I am the founder of [CHIRAL Bangladesh](https://chiralbd.org/), a non-profit organization dedicated to health research to improve lives in Bangladesh.
+I graduated from the Department of Microbiology at Jagannath University Dhaka.
 I aspire to maximize the quality of life of the human around me by working at the intersection of education, technology, and health research.

 I am the founder of Center for Health Innovation, Research, Action and Learning - Bangladesh (CHIRAL Bangladesh), a non-profit organization dedicated to health research to improve lives in Bangladesh.